Amiiy-max/backup_info/learn_every_day/typescript/Classes.md

+>???
+The constructor function also contains all of the static members of the class ???

 Traditional JavaScript uses functions and prototype-based inheritance to build up reusable components
 object-oriented approach: classes inherit functionality and objects are built from these classes